rossonlinesolutions/BASIC/README.md

-# 🧮 Tiny BASIC Interpreter in C++
+# 🧮 BASIC Interpreter in C++

 Welcome to your very own retro computing adventure!
-This project is a minimalist interpreter for **Tiny BASIC**, a simplified version of the BASIC programming language originally designed for early microcomputers.
+This project is a minimalist interpreter for our own **BASIC** dialect, a simplified version of the BASIC programming language originally designed for early microcomputers.
 Written in modern C++, this interpreter brings vintage programming charm to today's systems.

----

 ## 🚀 Features

 - 📝 Line-numbered program input
 - 🔤 Single-letter variables (`A` to `Z`)
 - 📤 Basic I/O: `PRINT`, `INPUT`
-- 🔁 Control flow: `IF`, `GOTO`, `GOSUB`, `RETURN`, `FOR`, `NEXT`
+- 🔁 Control flow: `IF`, `GOTO`, `GOSUB`, `RETURN`
 - 💬 Comments via `REM`
 - 🧠 In-memory program storage and execution
 - 🧪 Interactive REPL (Read-Eval-Print Loop)

----

 ## 📦 Getting Started